TotallyInformation/node-red-contrib-events/README.md

 * Add option to out node to allow passthrough of input msg.
 * Add topic validation for in node (255 char string).
+* Add count of output msgs to the in node